mgrova/bear/examples/kf_bboxes/README.md

 # KALMAN FILTER BOUNDING BOXES

-Kalman example to track mobile phone using YOLO-V4 tiny detector.
+Kalman example to track the mobile phone using YOLO-V4 tiny detector.

 ---